jconorgrogan/Informational-Constructivism/README.md

 **(The Logic and the Loop – How the Analysis Justifies its Own Tools within the derived context)**

-We used standard logical analysis (clear distinctions, consistent steps, parsimony) to deduce that systems satisfying L0, L1, and the S-assumptions are forced into the **SUR dynamic**.
+We used standard logical analysis (clear distinctions, consistent steps, parsimony) to deduce that systems satisfying L0, L1, and the S-assumptions, conditioned on persistence (C2), are forced into the **SUR dynamic**.
 Does this beg the question by assuming the validity of the logic used?

 1.  **The Analytical Tool (Standard Logic):** Relies on clear distinctions, consistent inference, coherent outcomes, efficiency (parsimony).
 2.  **The Derived System Dynamic (SUR):** Characterizes the set of persistent trajectories sustainable under L0, L1, S-Carrier, S-FiniteQ, and S-Cost.
 These trajectories necessarily resolve the L5 saturation condition via mechanisms (`Φ_overwrite`, `Φ_encode`) that balance information fidelity (distinction, coherence) against resource cost (efficiency).